davidmamyan20/ENGS115-2021-David-Mamyan/Project/README.md

 3.2 Schedule and Effort Estimations

-The project will be a json file converted to html, where the user will enter the git log command, and the results will be show in the json file, which will then be converted to html.
+The project will be a json file available in C while running the code, where the user will enter the git log command, and the results will be shown in the result of running a C code.
 (Optional) There will be a filtre, where there will only be written the name and the surname of the person who entered the git log command.

 3.3 Aceptance Criteria

-The acceptance criteria is seeing the project on html, working and running well without error.
+The acceptance criteria is seeing our commits on C, after compiling.

+3.4 Report
+Edgar Tonoyan - implemented the array_create(), array_swap(), function, created the presentation, created the json file, the presentation and the video is uploaded by Edgar.
+David Mamyan - implemented the json parsing code in C, the print function, the test function, array_insert().
+Worked on the presentation and recorded the video.
+Both of us worked on PRD.